Intermodal Marketing Company (IMC) - (Definition, Purpose & Value)

 The change brought about by the introduction of the door-to-door IMC model has been and continues to be a huge win for shippers considering intermodal because the concerns over service are being addressed through the new model in such a way that is essentially putting customer service on "intermodal steroids".
 An aspect of this model for shippers that have been going through IMC's under the older model is you do have the opportunity to communicate directly with the IMC and railroad on occasion for the bigger projects.

-Another great resource to find out more about the intermodal market, visit the Intemodal Association of North America website.
+Another great resource to find out more about the intermodal market, visit the Intermodal Association of North America website.
 IANA is North America's leading industry trade association representing the combined interests of the intermodal freight industry.
-Also, for more on the topic Intermodal Marketing Companies (IMC's) for Beginners is a quick read for more information on the topic.